apache/spark/docs/spark-standalone.md

 title: Spark Standalone Mode
 ---

 In addition to running on the Mesos or YARN cluster managers, Spark also provides a simple standalone deploy mode.
-You can launch a standalone cluster either manually, by starting a master and workers by hand, or use our provided [deploy scripts](#cluster-launch-scripts).
+You can launch a standalone cluster either manually, by starting a master and workers by hand, or use our provided [launch scripts](#cluster-launch-scripts).
 It is also possible to run these daemons on a single machine for testing.

 # Starting a Cluster Manually